platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 ## Log levels

-Though your application may output logs with distinct levels, as all logs are read from stdout, this distinction is lost and everything will be logged at the `INFO` level.
+Though your application may output logs with distinct levels, as all logs are read from stdout, this distinction is lost and everything gets logged at the `INFO` level.

-In order to preserve the original log level you should use the language specific syslog module/package for logging.
+To preserve the original log level you should use the language specific syslog module/package for logging.

 The following example code snippets show how logs can be written to syslog.